-Deriving from scratch the computational cost of training and inference
+Deriving the computational cost of training and inference from scratch

-As we know computational cost is usually measured in FLOPs(floating point operations), for example one multiplication is considered 1 flop, the same for addition.
-Now the goal is to derive a rough mental model of the computational cost for training and inference of an LLM.
+Computational cost is usually measured in FLOPs (floating-point operations).
+In this approximation, one multiplication and one addition each count as one FLOP.
+The goal is to derive a rough mental model of the computational cost of training and inference for an LLM.

 Now we can extend that reasoning to a classic linear layer: